SEN Information report – SPRING 2020

 SEND provision is evaluated on an ongoing basis and adjusted as required.
 This is done by:

-- classroom planning and practices being monitored by the SLT, SENDCo and subject co-ordinators
+- classroom planning and practices being monitored by the SLT, SENDCO

 - In the EYFS there is continuous on-going assessment of all children on a daily basis.
 This feeds into final judgements made at the end of the year against the ELG’s